 Even if the roof looks good for its age, have a contractor check its condition to see if there are any underlying problems that need to be addressed.
 Some issues cannot be seen from down on the ground, so periodic roof inspections are important.
 It’s best to let a contractor go up on the roof, as they have the necessary safety equipment and are trained in the safety procedures.

-Excessive granules in the gutter.
+5. Excessive Granules in the Gutter

 If your roof is new, it’s normal to see granules in the gutters, since they can be loosened during installation, but if your roof is older it could mean your shingles are wearing down and may be in need of replacement.
 Granules protect the shingles from the sun and once they are gone, the shingles may deteriorate more quickly.

 A droopy roof is likely a sign of a serious structural problem with your home, and the roof should be inspected immediately.
 Rafters or the ceiling joists under the roof can lose their strength and start to rot.
 The weather could also be responsible for the sagging roof.
-Call a professional contractor as soon as possible, as this is a serious safety hazard.
+Call a professional roofing contractor as soon as possible, as this is a serious safety hazard.

 Infestation from insects or animals like raccoons or squirrels or even insects can wreak havoc on a roof.
 While critters inhabiting part of your space may not warrant a full replacement if caught early, make sure you check for signs around your house and have the roof and attic inspected to assess the damage.
 You may need to also call an exterminator if there is a serious infestation like termites.